P. C. Alexander

 His autobiography is Through the Corridors of Power.
 His other works include My years with Indira Gandhi, The Perils of Democracy, and India in the New Millennium.

 Family history, early life and background

-P.C.
-Alexander studied at Bishop Hodges Higher Secondary School, and gained his post-graduate degree in History and Economics from the University of Travancore (now University of Kerala).
+P. C. Alexander was born to a prominent Malankara Orthodox Christian Padinjarethalakal family on 20 March 1921 to P. J. Cherian and Mariamma.
+He studied at Bishop Hodges Higher Secondary School, and gained his post-graduate degree in History and Economics from the University of Travancore (now University of Kerala).
 During this period he also remained President, Travancore University Students Union.